h-ema-r/streamlit-malaria-cells-classification-app/readme.md

 - Training Dataset: Contains 27,294 images.
 - Validation Dataset: Contains 264 images.
 - Classes: The dataset is divided into 2 classes: infected and uninfected cells.

-**size of dataset and saved model is too large to upload to github.**

 ## Files:
 **requirements.txt:**